dustingallegos/crystal-ball/README.md

 ## Overview
-This is an POC that was used to demonstrate how the SKY API can be called from inside an Outlook add-in to display information about a doner.
+In this sample we demonstrated how a third party API can be called from inside an Office 365 Outlook add-in to display information about the email sender.

+### Note
-Because of how IE or Edge's security requirements prevent the add-in from being loaded, it only works while Outlook is opened from Chrome.
+IE or Edge's security requirements prevent the add-in from being loaded.
+So this sample only works with Chrome.

 ## Technologies
 ### Back-end